 I left the dowel/plastic in boiling water for about five minutes (might have been able to get away with less time, one of these days I’ll have to experiment to see) before taking it out to let it cool.
 While those parts were cooling, I chucked another piece of 3/4″ (19.05mm) dowel into the lathe and turned the flattened dome of the top, then glued it onto a pedestal and attached it to my vacuum molder:

 Done twice, I ended up with both the caps I needed:

-When I snipped the cable ties, I found that they did indeed hold the plastic tight to the dowel…tight enough to impart cable tie impressions to the outside and wood grain to the inside.
+When I snipped the cable ties, I found that they did indeed hold the plastic tight to the dowel…tight enough to impart cable tie impressions to the outside and wood grain to the inside (something I must remember…because I could use that texture to scratch-build ammo feed chutes with ammo or a corrugated surface texture!).
 Not ideal but also not a deal-breaker, either.
 The caps were trimmed and glued onto the cylinders, then the ends of the cylinders glued closed (later the openings in the blast shields will be cut into the cylinders and take away most of the seams):

 A quick test fit showed that the dimensions work:

 Time to putty the impressions of the cable ties:

 Sanding putty on these parts was sort of like doing body work on an eggshell.

 The first two bulkheads went in with some fitting.
 Yes…I got the tops and bottoms to match the interior curves of the upper and lower fuselage halves well enough.
 Getting the distance between the upper and lower fuselage halves required some more fitting.
 And then I tried doing the next two bulkheads.
 As it turned out, I failed to notice that the front of the landing gear bays is narrower top to bottom than the rear of the landing gear bays are.
 Once again, I found myself with a couple of parts that I couldn’t use as they turned out (he says as if these things made themselves).
 I needed to add plastic back to make them fit properly.